rockstor/rockstor-doc/interface/storage/file_sharing/samba_ops.rst

 Check *Remember my credentials*, and click OK.

-You will then be asked to enter the name of your choice for this share.
+You will then be asked to enter a name of your choice for this share.
 This will be the *display* name of this share in Windows and will not affect the name of the share in Rockstor.
 You can thus enter any name or description you would like.
 We thus recommend using a short and explicit name.
 In our *Photos*